fschwiet/fschwiet-boxstarter/README.md

 To run one of these the packages, open http://boxstarter.org/package/<packageName> from internet explorer.

-* Packages available in this codebase (you'll probably want to write your own, use these for review):
+* Packages originating from this codebase:
-    * FschwietBoxstarterCore (18 gigs on Windows 8 pro as of commit 2a6cf09c6fbb6af7f)
+    * FschwietCore (18 gigs on Windows 8 pro as of commit 2a6cf09c6fbb6af7f)
     * FschwietDev  (size(fschwietCore) + 12gigs as of commit 2a6cf09c6fbb6af7f):
     * FschwietNodeOnIIS (installs node.js, version managed by nodeinst with IIS dependencies installed)